-Dental emergencies can happen when you least expect them, and whether you experience one caused by injury or decay, it’s important to seek out prompt treatment to eradicate pain and ensure your oral health is maintained and prioritized.
+Dental emergencies can happen when you least expect them.
+Whether you experience one caused by injury or decay, it’s important to seek prompt treatment to eradicate pain and ensure your oral health is maintained and prioritized.

 What types of dental emergencies do we treat?

-Here are some tips for caring for your mouth until you’re able to see us.
+Here are some tips for caring for your mouth until you can see us:

-If you’re experiencing a dental emergency, call us right away and we’ll prioritize seeing you as soon as possible!
+If you’re experiencing a dental emergency in Bradenton, call us immediately, and we’ll prioritize seeing you as soon as possible!

 - Treat and eradicate pain quickly

 - Increase the likelihood of saving your affected tooth

 - Have a lost or damaged filling, crown, or restorative device reattached or replaced